When most people think of Hawaii, they picture themselves lazily sipping Mai Tai cocktails at beachside bars, laying in a hammock, and reading a book.

 The main highlight of the hike was visiting three different waterfalls, two of which we could jump off.

 All three of them allowed for model poses you can look back at fifty years from now to prove to your grandchildren that you, in fact, took part in a Maui model photo shoot.

 If you are brave like the eight-year-old children, their parents and us twenty-somethings you can leap into the deep, chilly pools like us.

 They do not seem so high from below, but while standing above before jumping, I can guarantee your feet will tremble.

-Finally, if you happen to stumble upon a few cute girls your age just hanging out under a water fall, you may have found the best place in Maui.
+Finally, if you happen to stumble upon a few cute girls your age just hanging out under a waterfall, you may have found the best place in Maui.
+We did.

-Then there’s the Iao Valley, where travelers can hike up to the Iao Needle, a 365-metre rock outcropping that overlooks a beautiful stream.
+Then there's the Iao Valley, where travelers can hike up to the Iao Needle, a 365-meter rock outcropping that overlooks a beautiful stream.

-The needle was used as a lookout point in many important Hawaiian conflicts, but now it is a popular destination for hikers.
+The needle was used as a lookout point in many significant Hawaiian conflicts, but now it is a popular destination for hikers.